Errol, Perth and Kinross: Present-day Errol

 Errol is still known for its local factory; the brick factory premises have been taken over and modernised by the Mackie's company as a potato crisp manufacturing plant, which used to incorporate a "factory shop", but this has since closed.

-It also has a scenic farm track to walk or bike down, right beside the beautiful River Tay.
-While walking down the track you will find a rope swing which almost swings over the river.
-It is perfect for walking dogs.
+Errol also has a scenic farm track to walk or bike down, right beside the beautiful River Tay.
+While walking down the track you will find a rope swing which almost swings over a tidal mud flat.
+This tidal mud flat was for many years a tidal lagoon enclosed and protected from the firth, by a "bund" (or dyke).
+This became a more free-draining tidal mud-flat in one of the big storms of late 2023 when the bund was breached and broken.
+It is thought that for some time, this lagoon had previously been an area of agricultural land that had been (temporarily) reclaimed from the sea.
+The area around Errol: both to the south and the river and to the north with its walks are perfect for walking dogs.

 Errol Park house and gardens is currently used as a wedding venue and filming location.
-Errol Estate is an agricultural enterprise around the village of Errol extending to around 3,500 acres of productive farmland and woodland adjacent to the River Tay estuary. it is operated by Errol Enterprises Ltd (EEL).
+Errol Estate is an agricultural enterprise around the village of Errol extending to around 3,500 acres of productive farmland and woodland adjacent to the River Tay estuary.
+It is operated by Errol Enterprises Ltd (EEL).

 The main runway of Errol Aerodrome is used for commercial and recreational aviation and the surroundings for drone flying.
 The old airfield also hosts the Errol car boot sale and market, run by the Morris Leslie group, which claims to be 'Scotland's premier Sunday market'.
 The Morris Leslie group also hold auctions at the former airfield.